 Slim straight fit.
-Depending on the size, current stock is either Cone Mills White Oak and/or proprietary Kaihara Japanese orange line raw selvage denim (sanforized).
+Made with our proprietary Kaihara Japanese orange line raw selvage denim (sanforized).
 Button fly.
 Extra heavy pocket bags.
 Bottom of back pockets lined for durability.
 Leather patch by Tanner Goods, Portland, OR.
 Graduated inseams from 34.75" to 35.75".
 If you require a hem, please contact us directly after receiving your jeans.
 Made in San Francisco, Calif.
 USA

 I took a 16.5Oz, because there was no more Japanese black in 13.5Oz for my size 34.